gaycomputers/windexstarter/README.md

 cp /etc/X11/xinit/startxwinrc ~/.startxwinrc

-Now your .startxwinrc is populated with some default parameters and we can add the xfce taskbar, to this add the line"exec xfce4-panel" after the initial block of comments but before the defaults.
+Now your .startxwinrc is populated with some default parameters and we can add the xfce taskbar, to this add the line "exec xfce4-panel" after the initial block of comments but before the defaults.

 There you go, you can restart or execute the batch at %UserProfile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup